royNiladri/omscs-journey/terms/ai4r.md

 **Note:** Deadlines here are mostly 1 day prior to official deadlines

 # Recommended Prerequisites
 The course will use **Python 3** as the programming language.
-I will confirm if using libraries like `numpy` are allowed for the projects and problem sets.
+Libraries like `numpy` are allowed for the projects and problem sets.
 Basic understanding of **probability** will be expected.

 # Development Environment
-_[Section is under progress]_
 - VS Code [Extensions listed below]
     - Jupyter
     - Python (Pylance)